tmobile/codeless/README.md

 From the command line change to <INSTALL_ROOT>/bin
 Use the appropriate run command for your OS.
 I.E. run.cmd for Windows, run.sh for Mac/Linux Type run.<os> sampletest.xlsx I.E. run.cmd sampletest.xlsx for Windows and ./run.sh sampletest.xlsx for Mac/Linux

+##### Execution outputs

+> Extent Report: gives report for each test and test steps (request and response values of each service steps).

+> Screen Shots: Codeless framework take screen shots if a test step failed and puts dump it to a folder      <INSTALL_ROOT>/example_usage/lib/FailedTestsScreenshots

+> Logs: For each test suite the framework generates debug log under <INSTALL_ROOT>/example_usage/logs/ folder which can be useful when triaging issues.

 ### And coding style tests